-Everyone has heard the old cliché about how safe airline travel is―you're more likely to die from crashing your car than you are from your plane crashing.
+Everyone has heard the old cliché about how safe airline travel is―you're more likely to die from car crash than from your plane crash.
 That may calm some people down, but for people who quiver, cry, and hyperventilate at even the thought of getting on an airplane, a cliché doesn't so much to calm their fears.
-And unfortunately for those people, they're missing out on a world of travel adventures.
-But there are a few simple steps you can take to try to get over your fears at least long enough to reach your destination and breathe a sigh of relief when your feet hit the ground.